Helle Tem Cover

 Blade Steel

-It makes sense to start with the steel as without it you have no knife, stainless steels wouldn’t have been an option in the trade knives of the frontier or for Nessmuk but they are now and they are not a bad option.
-There is a myth that they can’t be used to strike sparks from a ferrocerium rod but this isn’t true at all, stainless steel is as effective as carbon steel for scraping sparks, in fact, a key or a piece of broken glass can be used for scraping sparks too.
-The myth stems from the fact that if you want to create sparks between your knife blade and piece of genuine flint your blade will have to be made of carbon steel as it’s tiny fragments of that steel that will be struck off by a piece of flint and which will become sparks.
+It makes sense to start with the steel as without it, you have no knife.
+Stainless steel wouldn’t have been an option in the trade knives of the frontier or for Nessmuk, but they are now and are not a bad option.
+There is a myth that they can’t be used to strike sparks from a ferrocerium rod, but this isn’t true at all.
+Stainless steel is as effective as carbon steel for scraping sparks.
+A key or a piece of broken glass can also be used for scraping sparks.
+The myth stems from the fact that if you want to create sparks between your knife blade and a piece of genuine flint, your blade will have to be made of carbon steel as it’s tiny fragments of that steel that will be struck off by a piece of flint and which will become sparks.

-Ray Mears chose carbon steel for his knife because he felt that stainless steel lacked ‘soul’ perhaps this refers to the patina that will form on a carbon steel blade with use, something you won’t see on a stainless steel blade.
-Suitable blade steels include 1095 high carbon steel and its’s derivative 1095 chromium-vanadium steel which features in a lot of knives by Ka-Bar.
+Ray Mears chose carbon steel for his knife because he felt that stainless steel lacked ‘soul.’
+Perhaps this refers to the patina that will form on a carbon steel blade with use, something you won’t see on a stainless steel blade.
+Suitable blade steels include 1095 high carbon steel and its derivative 1095 chromium-vanadium steel, which features in a lot of knives by Ka-Bar.
 D2, N690, any of the Sandvik steels from Sweden, 01, A2, and others.
-You can go down the ‘super steel’ route but this will add to the cost of a knife and not necessarily improve it’s suitability for bushcraft especially if the harder steel is much harder to sharpen and maintain.
+You can go down the ‘super steel’ route, but this will add to the cost of a knife and not necessarily improve its suitability for bushcraft, especially if the harder steel is much harder to sharpen and maintain.

-Look for a blade that is tempered to somewhere between 57 and 60 Rockwell for that ‘sweet spot’ between ease of sharpening and edge retention.
+Look for a blade tempered to somewhere between 57 and 60 Rockwell for that ‘sweet spot’ between ease of sharpening and edge retention.

 Blade Shape and Size

-Despite the influence, Nessmuk had on the outdoor scene and on knife designers, I would steer away from the style of knife he preferred.
-Now that bushcraft knives are commonly regarded as fixed blades the Nessmuk style with its design geared towards skinning and butchering game is not as versatile as other options featuring more sharply pointed blades.
+Despite Nessmuk’s influence on the outdoor scene and knife designers, I would steer away from the style of knife he preferred.
+Now that bushcraft knives are commonly regarded as fixed blades, the Nessmuk style, with its design geared towards the skinning and butchering game, is not as versatile as other options featuring more sharply pointed blades.
 These are much better for woodwork, something Nessmuk would have used his pocket knife for.

-A pointed blade is important as it allows you to use the tip effectively for carving but that doesn’t mean it has to have a spear point like the Kephart knife or a point as pronounced as the Woodlore knife.
-Traditional Scandinavian knives and trade knives all feature good, strong, ‘pointy’ points despite having straight spines.
-This style of point is perfectly suitable for the kind of carving which is so important in bushcraft while the rounder tips of butcher style knives like the Nessmuk pattern are less versatile.
+A pointed blade is important as it allows you to use the tip effectively for carving, but that doesn’t mean it has to have a spear point like the Kephart knife or a point as pronounced as the Woodlore knife.
+Traditional Scandinavian and trade knives all feature good, strong, ‘pointy’ points despite having straight spines.
+This point style is perfectly suitable for carving, which is so important in bushcraft, while the rounder tips of butcher-style knives like the Nessmuk pattern are less versatile.

 Handles

-In keeping with the traditional and ‘rustic’ nature of bushcraft traditional handle materials such as wood, bone and antler are popular and have certainly stood the test of time as hard-wearing, attractive, and effective handle materials.
-There are modern options that still have the rustic look and feel of natural materials, micarta for example.
-In fact, as there are so many good options for your knife handle it’s easier to talk about handle materials which aren’t suitable:
+In keeping with bushcraft’s traditional and ‘rustic’ nature, traditional handle materials such as wood, bone, and antler are popular and have certainly stood the test of time as hard-wearing, attractive, and effective handle materials.
+Modern options still have the rustic look and feel of natural materials like micarta.
+As there are so many good options for your knife handle, it’s easier to talk about handle materials that aren’t suitable:

-Brittle plastics and rubberized handles, if they are not of high quality, are not suitable for bushcraft knives, they can crack and some rubberized handles will perish and become tacky over time, spoiling the comfort of the knife.
-There are benefits to rubberized or plastic handles but if you want one make sure you choose one by a reputable manufacturer like Fällkniven, Extrema Ratio, or Zero Tolerance all of whom produce excellent knives and use very high-quality plastic and rubber materials in the construction of their knives.
+If they are not of high quality, Brittle plastics and rubberized handles are not suitable for bushcraft knives, they can crack, and some rubberized handles will perish and become tacky over time, spoiling the comfort of the knife.
+There are benefits to rubberized or plastic handles, but if you want one, make sure you choose one by a reputable manufacturer like Fällkniven, Extrema Ratio, or Zero Tolerance, all of whom produce excellent knives and use very high-quality plastic and rubber materials in the construction of their knives.

-The only handle material to definitely avoid in a bushcraft knife are metal handles, they are featured on relatively few knives, some are of one-piece construction with handle and blade all of a single piece of material with no separate handle scales, others will feature scales of a different metal such as aluminum.
-While these handles may be very hard-wearing they will conduct heat away from your hand very quickly and even in slightly cold weather will chill your hand and in freezing cold conditions will be dangerous not to mention very uncomfortable to use, AVOID THEM!
+The only handle material to avoid in a bushcraft knife is metal handles.
+They are featured on relatively few knives.
+Some are of one-piece construction with handle and blade all of a single material with no separate handle scales, and others will feature scales of a different metal such as aluminum.
+While these handles may be very hard-wearing, they will conduct heat away from your hand very quickly and, even in slightly cold weather, will chill your hand and, in cold conditions, will be dangerous and uncomfortable to use.
+AVOID THEM!

-Ray Mears wanted a handle of native wood on his knife, they were sold with maple handle scales, On the custom knife I had made to my requirements I also went for a piece of native English Elmwood for the handle, having a connection to the wood’s and wilderness areas you practice your bushcraft skills in through your knife is quite nice but by no means a necessity and really the handle material is down to your own personal choice and preference.
+Ray Mears wanted a handle of native wood on his knife.
+They were sold with maple handle scales.
+On the custom knife I had made to my requirements, I also went for a piece of native English Elmwood for the handle.
+Having a connection to the woods and wilderness areas you practice your bushcraft skills in through your knife is quite nice but by no means a necessity and the handle material is down to your personal choice and preference.

 Sheath

-Don’t let your sheath be an after thought, it’s what you will use to carry your knife around with you, do you want one that will dangle from your belt, ride neatly up on your hip, hang around your neck?
-There are no wrong options but there are a few things to bear in mind.
-If your sheath rides high on your belt you won’t be able to comfortably wear the waist strap of your pack while you are hiking but a dangler style sheath which might mitigate this will bump annoyingly against your leg as you move around, so which do you prefer?
+Don’t let your sheath be an afterthought.
+It’s what you will use to carry your knife around with you.
+Do you want one that will dangle from your belt, ride neatly on your hip, and hang around your neck?
+There are no wrong options but a few things to bear in mind.
+If your sheath rides high on your belt, you won’t be able to comfortably wear the waist strap of your pack while you are hiking, but a dangler style sheath, which might mitigate this, will bump annoyingly against your leg as you move around, so which do you prefer?

-A neck sheath might be suitable for some lightweight knives but they aren’t all that secure and will swing around and you may find them annoying, also bear in mind that heavy knives will be uncomfortable to carry this way.
-Also, remember that if the sheath isn’t very robust if you were to fall it could be very dangerous as the blade could come through the material of the sheath and stab you.
+A neck sheath might be suitable for some lightweight knives, but they aren’t all that secure and will swing around, and you may find them annoying.
+Also, remember that heavy knives will be uncomfortable to carry this way.
+Also, remember that if the sheath isn’t very robust, if you were to fall, it could be very dangerous as the blade could come through the material of the sheath and stab you.

-There isn’t a right answer to the question of the style of the sheath as it will depend on how you intend to carry it but whatever style suits you make sure that you pick a good quality sheath to protect yourself from the blade.
-Leather is the traditional material for sheaths, although Sami knives often have beautifully decorated sheaths of bone or wood.
-Modern technology gives us the option of other materials such as Kydex and nylon as well.
+There isn’t a right answer to the question of the style of the sheath, as it will depend on how you intend to carry it, but whatever style suits you, make sure that you pick a good quality sheath to protect yourself from the blade.
+Leather is the traditional sheath material, although Sami knives often have beautifully decorated sheaths of bone or wood.
+Modern technology allows us to use other materials such as Kydex and nylon.

-Leather or Kydex would be my choice for a bushcraft knife sheath as nylon sheaths don’t tend to offer the rigidity that would be capable of stopping a knife blade piercing it.
-Do remember though that leather sheaths need to be maintained properly to ensure they don’t shrink or crack.
-Very few knives will be sold without sheaths but you should consider the sheath when purchasing any knife as you are buying a ‘package’ not just a knife and a bad sheath can seriously let down a good knife.
-Aftermarket sheaths are available but it would be a shame to have to replace a sheath straight away if you find you aren’t happy with the one that came with the knife.
+Leather or Kydex would be my choice for a bushcraft knife sheath, as nylon sheaths don’t tend to offer the rigidity that would be capable of stopping a knife blade from piercing it.
+Remember that leather sheaths must be maintained properly to ensure they don’t shrink or crack.
+Very few knives will be sold without sheaths, but you should consider the sheath when purchasing any knife as you are buying a ‘package,’ not just a knife, and a bad sheath can seriously let down a good knife.
+Aftermarket sheaths are available, but it would be a shame to replace them immediately if you aren’t happy with the one that came with the knife.

 Geoff has a background as a professional game and deer manager.
 He has put his years of experience to good use and now lectures at Hartpury College, one of the UK’s leading providers of land-based education.